-- Interact - Live Chat: Chat rooms where you can talk to others about brain tumors and where we hold occasional live chats with brain tumor experts. - Newsletter: We have 2 email newsletters: The Brain Tumor News Blast, which contains news stories about brain tumors (sent out about two to four times a week); and the Musella Foundation newsletter, which contains news about the Musella Foundation and our website, (sent out about once a month).
-You can sign up for either one or both I recommend getting both.
-You can join, change your email address and unsubscribe from this area. - Feedback: You can use the feedback form to make suggestions or ask questions about the website or our organization.
+- Newsletter: The Brain Tumor News Blast, which contains news stories about brain tumors (sent out about two to four times a week). - Feedback: You can use the feedback form to make suggestions or ask questions about the website or our organization.
 We are very responsive to the requests received. - Video Library: An extensive library of over 40 hours of presentations on every aspect of brain tumors.
 All available FREE and immediately with no registration required. - Unsubscribe: An easy way to remove yourself from our newsletters.
 Note: you have to remove yourself from each online support group separately.
-Every message from the online support groups has removal instructions at the bottom.
+Every message from the online support groups has removal instructions at the bottom. - Note: We have removed the live chat room feature from our website and now use the online support groups (See below) for brain tumor discussions.

-• Resources:
+Resources:

-- Brain Tumor Centers: A list of the major brain tumor centers.
+- Co-Payment Assistance Program: The Musella Foundations' co-payment assistance program. - Drug Discount Program: The Musella Foundation's Drug Discount Program. - Brain Tumor Centers: A list of the major brain tumor centers.
 Some of which (the ones marked with a red asterisk) offer a free scan review. - Doctor / Hospital Address Book: Look up the contact information for most of the brain tumor specialists. - Online Support Groups: These groups work via email.
 When you send a message to the group email address, a copy is sent to all of the other members, who can then respond.
-You get a copy of everyone else's' messages to the group. - Links: A vast database of links to most of the important brain tumor resources on the Internet, browseable by many categories or searchable by keyword. - Books: Listing of books on brain tumors. - Brain Tumor Organizations: Visit their websites to get a balanced view.
-Everyone has their own views on the issues facing us and you need to get as many points of views as possible and educate yourself in order to make the best decisions. - Support Groups: Listing of "real world" support groups, and each group has a place to post announcements.
+You get a copy of everyone else's messages to the group. - Links: A vast database of links to most of the important brain tumor resources on the Internet, browseable by many categories or searchable by keyword. - Books: Listing of books on brain tumors. - Brain Tumor Organizations: Visit their websites to get a balanced view.
+Everyone has their own views on the issues facing us and you need to get as many points of views as possible and educate yourself in order to make the best decisions. - Young Adult Resources: Especially for young adult survivors!

+- Support Groups: Listing of "real world" support groups, and each group has a place to post announcements.
 Try attending a meeting near you.
 Most of us would never consider joining a "support group", but when it comes to something as serious as a brain tumor, support groups can be marvelous.
-You will meet other people going through the same thing as you, and most groups get exciting guest speakers to talk about brain tumors. - Memorials: Honoring our lost members. - Prayer List: A place to request prayers for those who believe prayer can help. - Set Preferences: If the menus on the website don't work or the text is too small, you can fix it here.
+You will meet other people going through the same thing as you, and most groups get exciting guest speakers to talk about brain tumors. - College Scholarships: For people who have brain tumors or relatives with brain tumors. - Memorials: Honoring our lost members. - Prayer List: A place to request prayers for those who believe prayer can help.

+About Us:

-- About Us: - Musella Foundation: How we got started and what we do! - Research Grants: A database of requests for brain tumor research grants.
+- Musella Foundation: How we got started and what we do! - Research Grants: A database of requests for brain tumor research grants.
 Any organization (or individuals) can fund listed projects just let us know you do.
 OR you can help us raise money for these projects.
 Also lists recent projects that we funded. - Recent Additions to the Website: The most recent changes to the website.
-You can get the changes and brain tumor news stories delivered to your desktop via an RSS feed.
-Check the page for details! - Our Sponsors: These companies provide the resources to enable us to create and maintain the website. - Make a Donation: You can make a donation using paypal, credit card or check.
-Donations are used to fund brain tumor research.
+You can get the changes and brain tumor news stories delivered to your desktop via a RSS feed.
+Check the page for details! - Privacy Policy: Includes our privacy policy, editorial policy, advertising policy and more. - Our Sponsors: These companies provide the resources to enable us to create and maintain the website. - Awards: Awards received by the Musella Foundation. - Make a Donation: You can make a donation using credit cards, PayPal or check.
+You can now direct donations to research only, patient assistance only or wherever needed the most!